-WHEREAS the under-mentioned property in the occupancy of has been adjudged to the plaintiff,
+WHEREAS the under-mentioned property in the occupancy of ...... the plaintiff,

-YOU ARE HEREBY directed to put the said in possession of the same, and you are hereby authorised to remove any person bound by the judgment who may refuse to vacate the same.
+YOU ARE HEREBY directed to put the said ..... in possession of the same, and you are hereby authorised to remove any person bound by the judgment who may refuse to vacate the same.